 I staged notes detailing existing collateral, design comps and prototypes on a project site to enable Francis to review her options before committing to a design.

 We launched revised social media branding, a series of graphics to promote the conference, the Edward Bailey Lecture and each individual speaker.
 We also discussed how to deploy the graphics before and during the conference as part of a coordinated social media strategy.

 The campaign, #IR41, generated significantly more online engagement than previous conferences and a 60% increase in twitter followers in the months that followed.
 At the conference, participants live tweeted and drew views and comments from those who could not attend. @ImplicitReligio was able to retweet during the conference, and afterward: a student who blogged about the experience of being at the conference and speakers for the 2018 conference and from prior years who conveyed publicly their support for the organization and its Director.

 The conference and the social media campaign also caught the attention of the Theology and Ethics faculty at Bishop Grosseteste University in Lincoln, U.K. They mentioned both to Francis as she interviewed for a full time faculty position.
-She starts there in mid-September 2018 and the University will host the conference going forward.
+She started her position there in September 2018 and the University will host the conference going forward.